You must register your fire art before bringing it to Firefly.

 - Do not leave generators running unnecessarily.
 If your art or camp does not need the power generated, please turn it off.

-- Do not turn off a generators that is not yours unless it’s an emergency.
+- Do not turn off a generator that is not yours unless it’s an emergency.

-- Make a 4′ space around your generators that is clear of leaves and small sticks.
+- Make a 5-foot space around your generators that is clear of leaves and small sticks.

-- Keep a fire extinguisher within 15′ from your generator, in plain sight.
+- Keep a fire extinguisher in plain sight within 15 feet of your generator.